Maryland Domestic Violence Lawyer

-The emotional toll of these allegations may be increased significantly, when the incident appears contrary to popular perception, as may be the case with alleged abuse between same-sex couples, allegations against women, and when false allegations are made amid custody and divorce battles.
+The emotional toll of these allegations may be increased significantly when the incident appears contrary to popular perception, as may be the case with alleged abuse between same-sex couples, allegations against women, and when false allegations are made amid custody and divorce battles.

 The state of Maryland’s Comprehensive Crime Control and Prevention Plan 2012-2014 includes initiatives designed to raise public awareness of domestic violence issues, improve law enforcement training, and more effectively monitor protective orders.
-This heightened awareness when dealing with domestic violence is designed to aid in prevention of such crimes.
+This heightened awareness when dealing with domestic violence is designed to aid in the prevention of such crimes.
 It also, however, can increase the social and economic repercussions if you have been served with a protective order or are charged with domestic violence.

-Call a Maryland Domestic Violence Lawyer
+Contacting a Maryland Domestic Violence Lawyer

-As new initiatives are implemented, a dedicated Maryland domestic violence lawyer will have the training and expertise to protect your rights.
+As new initiatives are implemented, a dedicated Maryland domestic violence lawyer will have the training and experience to protect your rights.
 Seth Okin and the attorneys he works with at our Baltimore law offices have not only the experience and skills needed in these cases, they also possess compassion and respect for your individual circumstances, regardless of the allegations or your sexual orientation or gender.
 Call Mr. Okin today to schedule a free consultation, and find out more about how he can work to protect your rights and reputation.